-This product contains extreme shine and moisture.
+This product contains a great amount of shine and moisture.

-When applied, it delivers a layer of sheer color that requires frequent application.
-Even though it doesn't last long, gloss gives the appearance of freshness and moisture that is recommended for all age groups.
-When used correctly it makes lips look fuller.
+As you applied, it delivers a layer of sheer color that requires lots of frequent application.
+Even though it really doesn't last long, gloss gives the appearance of freshness and moisture that is recommended for many age groups. and of course, depends on preference.
+When used correctly it makes lips look fuller due to the fact that reflects light which creates the illusion of more volume.